 There are several conditions that require urinary tract reconstruction.
-You should investigate a surgeon's experience specifically with children with ARM, as urinary tract reconstruction in children with ARM is very different from a standard reimplant surgery or even a reconstruction in a child with spina bifada.
+You should investigate a surgeon's experience specifically with children with Anorectal malformation (ARM), as urinary tract reconstruction in children with ARM is very different from a standard reimplant surgery or even a reconstruction in a child with spina bifada.

 Vesicoureteral Reflux (VUR):